aoxrud-ww/web-accessibility-tips/README.md

 ### Inline Images
 Any image that uses the `<img>` should have an `alt` property.
 If the image doesn't provide context to the page and is only there to make the page look pretty, the `alt` can be an empty string.
-If the image provides additional context to the page, it needs a thoughful description.
+If the image provides additional context to the page, it needs a thoughtful description.

 ```html
 <img src='' alt='' />